hukanli/ijkplayer/README.md

+# Notice
-This branch was for testing x86 platfomr
+This branch was prepared for testing on x86 platform.

 It can decode h264 (no 4:4:4) and h265 (no HDR) using hardware acceleration.

 # ijkplayer